ferozahmed26/upsellx-collector/README.md

 - End use will submit a website link which contain other social & public links associated with this site.
 - Service collector receive the link and parse public & social links and information from this link.
 It will start some own crawler service and save into data repository of unstructured, semi-structured and structured data.
 - Then publish an event to ETL system through RabbitMQ.
 - ETL service consume it & process data by querying, manipulating, cleaning, enriching, standardizing, and validating data.

-Load data to the Enterprise Data Environment, in which raw data is staged and so it can be organized, cleaned, and optimized for use by end-users.
+    - Load data to the Enterprise Data Environment, in which raw data is staged and so it can be organized, cleaned, and optimized for use by end-users.
 - End-users, such as business stakeholders, analysts, and programmers who consume data for various purposes.
 ## Considerations
 - Cloud Outage

+    - Didn't have any personal cloud account.
 - Short Time

     - extracting only Facebook & Twitter data due to prototype purpose.
-- Backup Policy
 - Blocking of IP

-    - IP will be banned for public data for Continuous data crawling
+    - IP will be banned for public data for Continuous data crawling.